Colsai/scott_data606/Project_Proposal.md

 See: [https://github.com/Colsai/scott_data606/new/main](https://github.com/Colsai/scott_data606/blob/main/Initial_Data_Source_Description.md)

 ### **5. What will be your unit of analysis (for example, patient, organization, or country)?
 Roughly how many units (observations) do you expect to analyze?**
-- Projects (work plan items) and Reports scraped from HHS OIG website, FY2018 (October 2017), based on the government FY scheduling, to current.
+- Scope: OIG's work across the United States (work scope includes DC/Puerto Rico), Time Range: FY2018 (starting 10/17) to June 2022.
+- All public OIG **Projects** (work plan items) and their connected **reports**
-- OIG's work stretches across the US, and the scope of the work here are audits and evaluations, which are performed by separate entities within OIG.
+- Projects defined as: public audits and evaluations, which are performed by separate entities within OIG.
+- Reports defined as: reports written after completion of specific analysis performed by a work plan project item.
+- Excludes specific or individual investigative actions/arrests (Offive of Investigation data not included)

 ### **6. What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)?**
 #### Work Plan/Reports Data Elements: